 Adventure of the Seas will spend the summer and autumn calling in to New England, Canada, Bermuda, The Bahamas and the Caribbean.
 Vision of the Seas will be offering slightly longer sailings between Bayonne and Quebec City, with the chance for guests to stay overnight in North America’s only fortified city.

 Royal Caribbean’s top family vessels, Symphony of the Seas and Harmony of the Seas, will be sailing out of Florida on a range of Caribbean itineraries - including visits to Perfect Day at CocoCay.
 Meanwhile, Grandeur of the Seas is set to embark on a broad range of itineraries out of Baltimore and Brilliance of the Seas will sail north from Boston to Canada in the fall of 2020.

-Rounding out the line’s lengthier Caribbean offerings are Freedom of the Seas homeporting in Puerto Rico and Liberty of the Seas sailing out of Galveston.
+Rounding out the line’s lengthier Royal Caribbean ships are Freedom of the Seas homeporting in Puerto Rico and Liberty of the Seas sailing out of Galveston.
 Both of these vessels will be island hopping around the Caribbean, stopping in at exotic locales like St. Maarten, St. Kitts & Nevis and Barbados.

 Short itineraries around the Caribbean

 For those that don’t have a lot of time to spare but still need a refreshing escape, there’s the three/four night Caribbean itineraries aboard Mariner of the Seas and Navigator of the Seas.
 Both Mariner and Navigator will have enjoyed the full Royal Amplified treatment before the 2020/21 season.
 Enchantment of Seas will also be offering short sailings to Perfect Day at CocoCay out of Galveston.